+CIN: U27104PN2007PTC129844

 ACAAI looks ahead to airfreight growth

 Viewing a favourable scenario of the government putting considerable importance on bi-lateral trade between India & Middle East countries, T. A. Varghese, President, Air Cargo Agents Association of India, points out how the 2018 convention will help the airfreight industry to grow further.

+CT Bureau

-Please tell us about the journey of ACAAI so far?
+OPlease tell us Dabout the journey of ACAAI so far?

 ACAAI has grown and evolved in a major way during the last 48 years.
 Our association began with a total membership of 16 Mumbaibased air freight forwarders in June 1970 and currently it has almost 600 members in its fold, spread across all the major cities, i.e. Mumbai, New Delhi, Chennai, Kolkata, Bengaluru, Hyderabad, Ahmedabad, Trivandrum and Cochin.
 Our current membership includes the entire spectrum of the freight forwarding community, viz. air freight forwarders, airlines, GSAs, airport operators, custodians, etc. The evolutionary journey of ACAAI has been eventful and exciting.
 Our endeavours for the growth of the industry and its ease of doing business have by and large been quite successful.

-What advantages Odo you foresee in selecting Abu Dhabi as the venue for ACAAI annual convention?
+What advantages do you foresee in selecting Abu Dhabi as the venue for ACAAI annual convention?
 The government of India has placed considerable importance on enhancing the bilateral and multilateral relationships with many countries in the Middle East region.
 In this context, holding ACAAI convention here currently is quite appropriate.
 Abu Dhabi is the capital and the second most populous city of the United Arab Emirates.
-Its focus on exports, trade, commerce and business is reflected in the general prosperity of the country, its skyline's modern towers and mega shopping centers, infrastructure, world-class hotels, port, airport etc.
+Its focus on exports, trade, commerce and business is reflected in the general prosperity of the country, its skyline's modern towers and mega shopping centers, infrastructure,

-The government plays the facilitator; the business rules. regulations and procedures should be made compliant and user-friendly
+I. A. Vargnese President Air Cargo Agents Association of India The government plays the facilitator; the business rules, regulations and procedures should be made compliant and user-friendly world-class hotels, port, airport etc.